 More on how UN Peacekeeping is financed.

 See the scale of assessments applicable to UN peacekeeping operations in the selected General Assembly documents.

 How much does peacekeeping cost?

-By way of comparison, this is less than half of one per cent of world military expenditures (estimated at $1,738 billion in 2011).
+By way of comparison, the UN Peacekeeping budget is less than half of one per cent of world military expenditures (estimated at $1,747 billion in 2013).